 Now that the initial corridors have been identified, the study is shifting its focus toward preparing an initial BRT operations plan, identifying stations locations, preparing conceptual BRT station designs, and refining initial ridership and cost estimates.
 The study will also be looking at which enhanced services are needed along the Glenway and Montgomery Road corridors.

 Like the work already completed, this new phase of study will include robust community outreach and engagement.
-To find out how you can get involved, please visit our Participate page.
+Your input is needed!
+For information about upcoming opportunities, visit our Participate page.

 The BRT Study is currently in progress and is scheduled to be completed in Spring 2023.